isomerpages/moe-temaseksec/_events/Upcoming Events/Sec 1 Registration 2024.md

 | 9.45 am     | Q & A sessions |
 | 10.00 am     | SBB Briefing for Parents/Guardians of students offered PG1 or PG2 courses |

-Parents will receive a School placement letter as well as HMTL and 3rd Language offer letters (for eligible Express course students) via Parents Gateway (PG) on 21st Dec 2023 (To Be Confirmed).
+Parents will receive a School placement letter as well as HMTL and 3rd Language offer letters (for eligible Express course students) via Parents Gateway (PG) on 21st December 2023 (To Be Confirmed).

 ### SBB Letter of Offer
-1. If your child is eligible to offer a subject at a more demanding level, you would have received a SBB offer letter via email by 21st Dec (tbc).
+* If your child is eligible to offer a subject at a more demanding level, you would have received a SBB offer letter via email by 21 December 2023 (TBC).
-2. If you have not received it, please email tay_hwee_ping@moe.edu.sg and provide your updated email address as soon as possible.
+* If you have not received it, please email tay_hwee_ping@moe.edu.sg and provide your updated email address as soon as possible.